• Skip to main content

 Do not freeze halva.
 It doesn't keep well, and won't be as good as when made fresh.

-• This halva dessert recipe should be constantly monitored.
-Do not walk away from the stove.
-Semolina can burn very quickly after it has been heated for a while.
-So, stir it constantly until it is golden or a light shade of brown.
-Just follow our steps and cooking times in the recipe card below.
+• Keep an eye on the pan at all times.
+Semolina can burn quickly once it heats up.
+Stir constantly until it turns golden or light brown.
+Just follow the steps and cooking times in the recipe card below.

-• Our halva recipe with semolina has to sit for 15 minutes before you serve it.
-This step helps develop a better texture and flavor.
+• Let the semolina halva rest for 15 minutes before serving.
+This step helps it develop a better texture and flavor.

 More Turkish Desserts